 At this time there are no immediate plans to develop the forest.
-We’re in the process of forming a community advisory committee to develop plans for the management of the property, including recreation, forest management, and conservation.
-In the first couple of years of ownership, the property will be day-use only.
+We’re in the process of planning for the management of the property, including recreation, forest management, and conservation.
+The property will likely be day-use only.

 Are there similar community forest projects in Oregon?

 Cannon Beach has a community forest that the City purchased in two transactions, in 1999 and 2010.
 The 1,040-acre property is managed for clean drinking water, wildlife habitat and recreation.

 Astoria’s Bear Creek Watershed is comprised of approximately 3,700 acres of forestland which provides high quality drinking water to city residents while also providing timber harvest revenue that supports City services.

 Hood River County owns and manages over 34,000 acres of forestland for timber revenue, recreational opportunities and wildlife habitat.
 Some 3,200 acres of the County Forest are set aside to protect threatened and endangered species, streams and riparian areas, and provide road access.

 The cities of Nehalem and Forest Grove have successfully managed owned forestland for drinking water protection for many years.